AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 of characters and will develop his repertoire of squad formations, preferred rendezvous locations and the use of light sources.

-The last scenario, a multi-level crawl, is the gist and the main challenge of the game.
+The last scenario, the upward crawl, is the gist and the main challenge of the game.
 It spans 15 varied spaceship decks, requiring lots of time, focus and flexibility to beat and providing considerable replayability.
 The player has a choice of exploring a single level at a time or portions